 There's a bit of a mismatch between the catwalk-ready looks of the Scirocco's exterior and the fairly ordinary cabin.
 There's nothing wrong with Scirocco's dash or the standard of finish, it's just a bit bland and predictable.

 Being a coupé, you expect some compromise in space and practicality compared with a normal hatchback.
 Well, you won't notice much of a trade-off if you're travelling in the front of the car, with plenty of head and legroom and lots of adjustment to the driving position.
 The thick pillars and small window at the rear mean the view behind the car is compromised, though.

-You do lose out a bit in the back, where there are 2 seats rather than a bench for 3.
+You do lose out a bit in the back, where there are two seats rather than a bench for three.
 There's enough legroom for adults.
 The sloping roofline means your head will rub on the ceiling if you're tall.

 Choose a Scirocco over a Golf and you do lose some boot space.
 There's also a big lip to load items over, which can put a strain on your back if you are lifting something heavy.

 For a coupé, though, the Scirocco makes a reasonably practical car, and you can fold the rear seats if you need more room for bags.
 There's plenty of storage space in the cabin for various odds and ends, and cupholders between the front seats.